AstroBookings/.github/profile/1-analysis/2-system.requirements.md

-# AstroBookings: Domain Requirements
+# 🚀 AstroBookings: 🧑‍🔬 System Requirements

 > Timestamp: 2024-08-19 14:00:00 UTC

-AstroBookings systems are designed to be developed, deployed, and maintained in a modular fashion.
+🚀 **AstroBookings** systems are designed to be developed, deployed, and maintained in a modular fashion.
 To do so, we will use an architecture, with separate components for web applications, API services, databases, and external services.

 This approach allows for better scalability, maintainability, and flexibility in the system.
 The project is divided into seven main domains, each with specific requirements that cater to different user roles and system functionalities.

-## Data storage
+## 💾 Data storage

 Operational data (launches, bookings, invoices and notifications) will be stored in a **relational** database, while user profiles, authentication data, system logs, and synchronization operations will be stored in a **document** database.